XyrenTheCoder/SEHH2042-Tutorial/README.md

 ## By Group B06B

 ### Disclaimer
-I do not encourage copying for reasons of wrong/ bad program logic and plagiarism.
+I do not encourage copying for reasons of wrong/ bad program logic and plagiarism. <br>
-If actions are being found by HKCC, I will not be responsible for your actions.
+If actions are being found, I will not be responsible for your actions.